Colorectal cancer

 IMPORTANT SAFETY INFORMATION

-BRAFTOVI (encorafenib) and MEKTOVI (binimetinib) may cause serious side effects, including:
+BRAFTOVI (encorafenib) may cause serious side effects, including:

 • Risk of new skin cancers.
-BRAFTOVI, when used alone or with MEKTOVI or cetuximab, may cause skin cancers called cutaneous squamous cell carcinoma or basal cell carcinoma.
+BRAFTOVI combination therapy may cause skin cancers called cutaneous squamous cell carcinoma or basal cell carcinoma.
 Talk to your healthcare provider about your risk for these cancers.

 Check your skin and tell your healthcare provider right away about any skin changes, including a: